 Figure 1: One frame of a DBN for recognition with a feature-based pronunciation model.
 Nodes represent variables; shaded nodes are observed.
 Edges represent dependencies between variables.
-Edges without parents/children point from/to adjacent frames.
+Edges without parents/children point from/to variables in adjacent frames (see text).

-dynamic Bayesian networks (DBNs), because of their ability to efficiently implement factored state representations.
+ability to efficiently implement factored state representations.
 Figure 1 shows one frame of the type of DBN used in our model (simplified somewhat for clarity of presentation).
 This example DBN assumes a feature set with three features.
-The variables at time frame t, and their associated conditional distributions, are as follows:
+The variables at time frame t are as follows: